Understanding Bicep Parameters Files

 1. Strong Typing and IntelliSense Support

 One of the most significant advantages of Bicep Parameters files is strong typing.
-When you reference a Bicep template in your .bicepparam file, your IDE (e.g. VS Code) provides IntelliSense support.
-This means you get:
+When a Bicep template is referenced in the .bicepparam file, the IDE (e.g. VS Code) provides IntelliSense support.
+This means:

 • Auto-completion for parameter names